dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 **NOTE** You *may not* just copy the design in the Assignment1 examples or WODs and substitute your products/services.
 These do not use templates!
 Also the design is awful.

+#### Individual additional requirements:
+The following are additional requirements that will be assigned to you by the instructor or TA.
+Your assigned individual requirements are **not optional** and if not implemented, your assignment score will be severely penalized.
+You **may not copy** the implementation code from someone (or somewhere) else.
+You must design and write the code yourself.
+Copied code, referenced or not, will result in 0 for the entire assignment.
+If you are confused about the requirement or expectations, ask the instructor immediately.
+Once you submit your assignment, there are no excuses for not understanding the requirements and expectations.
+Code for your individual requirement **must** be generously commented.
+Clearly indicate in the these comments what your individual requirement is and how it is implemented.

+* **IR1** Track the total quantity of each item sold.
+This needs to be implemented on the server when you remove sold items from the quantity available.
+Display total quantity sold with the product information.
+* **IR2** Check that a quantity entered is a valid.
+If not, change the frame for the textbox to red and display a message with what's wrong near the input e.g. "Quantity must be a number!".
+If the input is valid, indicate this with a message "You want:"
+* **IR3** Check that the quantity entered does not exceed the quantity available.
+If it does, change the frame for the textbox to red and display a message "We don't have xx available." and reduce the input to the quantity available (replace the input).
+* **IR4** If the purchase is invalid (see three conditions given in the instructions above), change the purchase button text from "Purchase" to text that indicates why the purchase is invaliud e.g. "Please Select Some Items to Purchase"
+* **IR5** When diplaying the invoice, add a small icon image of the product to the line item.

+** EXTRA CREDIT ** Implement any number of additional individual requiremments.

 **_Checklist:_**